 Many marketers – especially those working in businesses that sell primarily in the B2B sector – have embraced inbound marketing.
 HubSpot’s State of Inbound 2015 report found that inbound is the “core marketing strategy” for companies with 25-200 employees that are beginning their growth phase or are “fighting for growth.”
 Companies with more than 200 employees tend to use inbound and outbound strategies equally.

-Yet doing inbound marketing well takes considerable time, money, and staff resources.
-We run into many companies that have tried to implement inbound on their own and they tell us they're overwhelmed by the effort, and underwhelmed – and very frustrated – with their results.
-What’s more, they find that the results that did come didn’t come fast enough and their marketing team was burned out by the end of the year.
+However, doing inbound marketing well takes considerable time, money, and staff resources.
+We run into many companies that have tried to implement inbound on their own and they tell us they're overwhelmed by the effort and underwhelmed – and very frustrated – with their results.
+What’s more, they find that the results that did come didn’t come fast enough, leaving their marketing team completely burned out by the end of the year.

 Many of these businesses did inbound exactly right – but they were trying to achieve a year’s worth of work in just a few weeks.

 KISS the Craziness Goodbye: Keep It Simple, Sweetie

 Inbound is simple, but you can quickly over-complicate it when you add the power of the HubSpot inbound marketing platform to the mix.
 Inbound requires your team members to create multiple types of content for the different stages of the buyer’s journey.
 Ideally, you should aim to eventually publish two to three blog posts a week; but, if you’ve never blogged, or if you've only posted a handful of tweets over the past year, or if you have no long-form content on your website, you should – to misquote Bette Davis’s character in 'All About Eve' – “fasten your seatbelts.
 It’s going to be a bumpy year.”

 People can’t buy what they don’t know is out there.
 Make sure you’re doing the right things to increase your buyers’ awareness.